 - When you use your ID card to unlock a classroom door in the NVC, the door remains unlocked for one hour.
 Thus, there is no need to use a chair to hold the door open.

 - Please don’t leave extra, un-used blue books in a classroom.
-Blue books should not be easily accessible: some students take extras and use them to camouflage the notes they bring into a closed-book exam.
+Blue books should not be easily accessible: some students take extras and use them to camouflage notes they bring into a closed-book exam.

 Dennis Slavin, PhD